Career Fair Preparation and Etiquette

 - Provide a copy of your resume and describe how you would be a good fit for the position and the organization.

 - Ask the recruiter for their contact information so you can follow-up with a thank-you note.

 - Consider finding a location to document any notes and follow-up instructions.

 - Write thank you notes to recruiters from companies that are of particular interest to you.

-- Follow-up on leads by calling the recruiter if you haven't heard from them within two weeks.
+- Follow-up on applications and any leads by contacting the recruiter within 1-2 weeks.